 Missy’s philosophy is, “The needs of the animal come first.”
 After all that is why HJC exists—for the animals.
 In most businesses, “the customer is always right.”
 At HJC, the cat's needs always come first because Missy is a fierce and relentless advocate for animals.
 She is a person with a crusty outside, but with a soft, squishy marshmallow center.

 Missy feels it is important to establish a consistent business philosophy and guiding principles and beliefs, so that all team members are on the same page.
 For example; it is our policy—among others—that every feline be sterilized before adoption, a policy guided by the belief that the only acceptable solution to the overpopulation of community cats is spay and neuter.
 Every team member knows and believes this.

 Hopefully this gives you some insight into Melissa Gurnett’s duties at Happy Jack Cats, but on the personal side: she is married with two grown, animal-loving children; has run successful resumé and jewelry businesses; likes to garden, but doesn’t have time; and has far too many cats.

-Missy so much appreciates your donating to Happy Jack Cats.
-Thanks so much.
-This work absolutely cannot be done without your help.
+Missy so much appreciates your donating to Happy Jack Cats, and she thanks so much.
+Her work absolutely cannot be done without your help.